CTXz/android_device_archlinux/README.md

-#Python 2 launcher for Archlinux
+#Building script for Archlinux

 Archlinux comes with python 3 installed as default.
 Because android only works with python 2, building with python 3 WILL break.
 That's why I made myself a small script that will set python 2 as default for building.
+Arch also comes with a glibc that doesn't work well with building so the script will set the language to c.
 However to get this script woking you must do the folllowing :

 First you will need to change the default Python from 3 to 2.
 This will create a directory that will be activated by the script.